exasim-project/NeoFOAM/doc/finiteVolume/cellCentred/DSL.rst

     solve(UEqn == -fvcc::expOp::grad(p));

-The majority of the work is done in the solve step: assemble the system and solve the system.
-After the system is solved or assembled, it allows needs to be provide access to the linear system for the SIMPLE and PISO algorithms.
+In contrast to OpenFOAM, here the majority of the work is done in the solve step.
+That is 1. assemble the system and 2. solve the system.
+After the system is assembled or solved, it provides access to the linear system for the SIMPLE and PISO algorithms.

 EqnSystem